-Glorieta Baldy Hike is a 9.8 mile out and back trail located near Glorieta, New Mexico that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+Glorieta Baldy Trail is a 9.8 mile moderately trafficked out and back trail located near Glorieta, New Mexico that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is best used from May until October.

 I tried going today.
 The gentleman at the gate said the trail is closed until August 15th because of summer camps